jnozzi/cocoadev.com/SiteContent/General/OverridingSendEventMethod.markdown

-I have a custom [[NSView]] subclass and want to control keyboard input from that custom view.  keyDown: won't work until the view becomes the firstResponder -- looking at books I have I don't see one sure-fire way to do this.
-Once [[FirstResponder]] is set, keyDown: should work, yes?
+I have a custom General/NSView subclass and want to control keyboard input from that custom view.  keyDown: won't work until the view becomes the firstResponder -- looking at books I have I don't see one sure-fire way to do this.
+Once General/FirstResponder is set, keyDown: should work, yes?

 Tnx.